Using clinical audit in commissioning

 The complete guide to ‘Using clinical audit in commissioning’ is available to download using the link below.

-Please send any feedback or comments to the HQIP Quality, Improvement and Development Team by emailing [email protected]
+Please send any feedback or comments to the HQIP team by emailing [email protected].

 HQIP also recommends

-Knowledge of information governance and the requirement for patient consent is crucial when carrying out the collection of clinical data.
-With this in mind we’ve published an additional document to support commissioners and others adhere to legal standards, key legislation and principles when requesting patient data.
+Knowledge of information governance and the requirement for patient consent is crucial when carrying out collection of clinical data.
+With this in mind we’ve published an additional document to support commissioners and others in adhering to legal standards, key legislation and principles when requesting patient data.